anupn18/readme_lifesight/docs/METHODOLOGIES/causal-graphs/understanding-causal-dags-a-strategic-evolution-in-marketing-mix-modeling.md

 As marketing continues to evolve in complexity, the organizations that invest in causal thinking and structured relationship management will be best positioned to extract meaningful insights, optimize performance, and drive sustainable growth.
 Causal DAG provides the foundation for this competitive advantage, transforming relationship management from a necessary complexity into a strategic asset that delivers genuine causal insights.

 ***

-*For technical implementation details, API documentation, and advanced configuration options, please refer to the Developer Documentation section of your platform.*